On the upper critical dimension of the KPZ universality class: KPZ and related equations on a fully connected graph: Definitions and details

 Additionally, recent advances in the study of surface kinetic roughening, especially concerning KPZ dynamics \cite{Kriecherbauer2010,HalpinHealy2015,Takeuchi2018}, have revealed that universality encompasses more than just the values of scaling exponents.
 In particular, it has been shown that appropriately rescaled height fluctuations exhibit universal statistical properties.
 Defining the normalized fluctuations with respect to the instantaneous interface width as

 the associated probability density function (PDF) of the random variable $\chi$ attains a stationary form throughout the growth regime and is common to all models belonging to the same universality class \cite{Kriecherbauer2010,HalpinHealy2015,Carrasco2016,Takeuchi2018,Carrasco2019}.
 Notably, in one spatial dimension ($d=1$), height fluctuations in the KPZ universality class are governed by one of the well-known Tracy--Widom (TW) distributions, with the specific form determined by the fact that the system size remains time-independent or else evolves with time \cite{Kriecherbauer2010,HalpinHealy2015,Takeuchi2018}, whereas those in the EW universality class are Gaussian and they differ from both, TW and Gaussian forms, for the TKPZ equation \cite{RodriguezFernandez2022}.
 By contrast, for other substrates, such as a complete graph, the nature of the fluctuation distribution remains an open issue.
-For instance, a Gaussian form might emerge if the effective dimensionality of the network exceeds the putative upper critical dimension of the KPZ equation.
+Above the upper critical dimension, the form of the height-fluctuation distribution is, in general, not well established and may depend on the specific model under consideration.
+Numerical solutions of the EW equation, for example, indicate that the kurtosis shifts toward increasingly negative values as the substrate dimension grows from $d=3$ to $d=5$.
+In contrast, within the same range of dimensions, the discrete Random Deposition with Surface Relaxation (RDSR) model displays a rising kurtosis that remains positive.
+This occurs even though both models belong to the EW universality class and generate interfaces that are nearly flat~\cite{Alves2014,Marcos2026}.
+The discrepancy can be attributed to the distinct microscopic dynamics of the two systems: the EW equation evolves through smooth continuum dynamics, whereas the discrete RDSR model permits only a restricted set of height configurations.
+These results highlights that, above the upper critical dimension, microscopic features can influence quantities such as the height-fluctuation distribution and its higher-order cumulants in a non-universal way.

 Moreover, we have also evaluated the skewness and the kurtosis of these height distributions in order to further characterize their statistical properties.
 The skewness $S$ and the kurtosis $K$ are defined, respectively, in terms of the deviations from the mean $u_i$ as